arttarawork/tweetLike/README.md

 This was run on Ubuntu 16.04 LTS and Python 2.7

+Due to UTF-8 issues in Python on Windows, this would be better to run on UNIX-like systems.

 ## Installation

 * Make sure you have Python 2.7 installed